Searching for a source of difference in Gaussian graphical models: Biological validation

 As an example, consider the BCR/ABL fusion gene, formed by rearrangement of the breakpoint cluster region (BCR) on chromosome~22 with the c-ABL proto-oncogene on chromosome~9.
-This rearrangement causes production of an abnormal tyrosine kinase molecule with increased activity, postulated to be responsible for the development of leukemia and is present in all chronic myelogenous leukemia patients.
+This rearrangement has been postulated to be responsible for the development of leukemia and is present in all chronic myelogenous leukemia patients.
 It is also identified in some cases of acute lymphocytic leukemia (ALL), in which it is associated with poor prognosis.

-\cite{martini2013along} consider a well-known dataset \citep{chiaretti2005gene} available from an \texttt{R} package \texttt{ALL} \citep{ALL}, also analyzed in \cite{dudoit2008multiple, chen2010two,li2012two}.
+We consider a well-known dataset \citep{chiaretti2005gene} available from an \texttt{R} package \texttt{ALL}\citep{ALL}.
 Data refer to gene expression signatures of two groups of ALL patients: a first group of 37 subjects with BCR/ABL gene rearrangement, and a second group of 41 subjects without the BCR/ABL gene rearrangement.
-By applying the approach of \cite{massa2010gene}, almost all pathways containing BCR and/or ABL genes are found to be statistically different.

-Nevertheless, identifying BCR/ABL as a driver of the observed dysregulation might be difficult.
-In the same paper, \cite{martini2013along} propose an empirical algorithm to extract from a dysregulated pathway the portion mostly affected by the dysregulation.
-With specific reference to the Chronic myeloid leukemia pathway shown in Figure \ref{fig:ALLpathway}, a pathway whose functioning is highly impacted by BCR and ABL genes, the algorithm arrives at identifying $23$ genes as involved in the dysregulation.
-This certainly allows to zoom into the functioning of the system; still, the special role of ABL and BCR genes in driving the dysregulation is far from being recognized.
+In what follows, we will consider the Chronic myeloid leukemia pathway, shown in Figure \ref{fig:ALLpathway} in Appendix, a pathway whose functioning is highly impacted by BCR and ABL genes.